 The cost of the program is $225.
 Additional visits can be scheduled with your clinician at a rate of $199 for 60 minutes.

 Pointe readiness preparation and assessment

-The UW Health Sports Medicine Pointe Readiness Preparation and Assessment program prepares the younger dancer to go on Pointe or assesses a dancer's readiness to go on Pointe once they reach the appropriate age.
+This Sports Performance program prepares the younger dancer to go on Pointe or assesses a dancer's readiness to go on Pointe once they reach the appropriate age.

 Elements that factor into the assessment include the dancer's age, physical capabilities and the number of years they have been in ballet.
 This assessment is available to both healthy and injured dancers.